 Planning for safety and resilience to hazards will enable positive responses to challenges and change.
-By utilising an evidence-based, risk management approach which encourages innovation, planning can help ensure the continued prosperity of Queensland, the wellbeing of people and the protection of property, the environment and infrastructure.
+By utilising an evidence-based, risk management approach which encourages innovation, planning can help ensure the continued wellbeing of people, the protection of property, infrastructure and the environment and encourage economic development.